shizheng-rlfresh/starter-hugo-academic-v2/content/blog/_index.md

 # header:
 #   caption: ''
 #   image: ''
+sections:
   - block: portfolio
       content:
         title: Latest Blog
         filter:
           folder:
         # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
         default_button_index: 0
         # Filter toolbar (optional).
         # Add or remove as many filters (`filter_button` instances) as you like.
         # To show all items, set `tag` to "*".
         # To filter by a specific tag, set `tag` to an existing tag name.
         # To remove the toolbar, delete the entire `filter_button` block.
         buttons:
           - name: All
             tag: *
           - name: Latest
             tag: Latest Blog

 ---